 Recent posts that you need to catch up on (exactly what Back at Basecamp is for!)…

 - Our Big Asian Adventure Series.
 This is a six-part journal series.
 It covers Hong Kong, Macau, Taiwan, South Korea, and… the Demilitarized Zone.
 Trust me, you don’t want to miss it.

 - Must-See Places in Ireland and Northern Ireland.
 Beautiful places and special memories.

 - Awesome Things To Do On Mainland Greece.
 It’s not all about the islands, you know.

 Meantime Meanderings… Back at Your Basecamp

-This is what my entire Meantime Meanderings section is—things we can do… in the meantime.
+This is what my Meantime Meanderings are—things we can do… in the meantime.